blaumedia/go-gtm-ga-proxy/README.md

 - set \_ga cookie so it's server side and ITP safe
 - deploy-ready docker container
 - chrome plugin for sync of gtm cookies, so preview mode works?
+- maybe (!) geoip2 integration to send more detailed and more accurated geo information to google (https://developers.google.com/analytics/devguides/collection/protocol/v1/parameters#geoid)